Bocconi University School of Law

+The university also offers double degree programs in collaboration with King's College London and University of St Gallen as well as exchange programs in collaboration with their network of 290 partner institutions in 55 countries.

 Specialization School for Legal Professions

 The Specialization School for Legal Professions is a joint venture, established in 2001, between Bocconi University School of Law and the University of Pavia.
 Courses held at the school are addressed to postgraduate students with a B.Sc. and M.Sc. in Law, and offer preparation courses for the bar, public notary and judiciary exams.

 Bocconi Legal Papers

 Bocconi Legal Papers is a student-edited working paper series which publishes legal scholarly articles.
 Established in April 2008 under the name Italian Legal Scholarship Unbound Working Paper Series, the publication was later renamed when its affiliation with Bocconi University School of Law became official.

 Bocconi Legal Papers is issued by a student group at Bocconi University School of Law under the supervision of several faculty advisers, and it has also released a citation manual for Italian legal sources under a Creative Commons license.

 Bocconi Legal Papers constitutes the first example of a working paper series in the field of student-run legal publications.
 This format has been argued to be more in tune with the academic and editorial background of European legal scholarly publishing, which is largely dominated by peer-reviewed journals.
 Namely, the idea behind this working paper series is to create an additional level of feedback prior to final publication in a journal run by academics, thereby complementing the role of peer-reviewed venues as a showcase for quality scholarship.